dimplejethidev/mantle-mash-gitcoin/README.md

 <h1 align="center">Mantle Dash</h1>
 - Story based gameplay, Player has to collect loot from the chests, and kill the guarding monsters.

-- Player has to unlock the locked token gates to reach the OASIS NFT collectible found at the End of the gameplay.
+- Player has to unlock the locked token gates to reach the Mantle NFT collectible found at the End of the gameplay.

 - For achieving this, he has to break open the walls to unlock and find the mysterious wizard who is held captive and fetch the key to the gate.